 Explaining SEO to Mere Mortals with Common Words

-Recently I have published a post on my biggest mistakes of the last decade.
+A while ago I have published a post on my biggest mistakes of a decade of SEO practice.
 One of them was sticking to the cryptic SEO acronym itself.

 Selling things is just one goal of many possible.
 Of course people come up with things like non-profit marketing but that’s nonsense.